-Different skill sets require different tools and equipment.
+Division of Labor Different skill sets require different tools and equipment.
 For example, blacksmiths need access to a forge and appropriate tools for working with metal, clothing that won't catch on fire, gloves that prevent them from burning themselves, and a place to store materials before beginning production.

 In contrast, merchants and miners will often need reliable transportation capable of carrying a lot of cargo or heavy loads.
 At the same time, travel by wagon is slow and incapable of maneuvering into narrow places amongst trees and brambles.

 Finally, while blacksmiths, miners, and merchants all have skills in their specific trades, none of them have need to be expert swordsmen.

 These observations lead us to the discovery that we really have four different roles in CoE which we call Character Roles.
 Character Roles are divided up into 4 categories.
 Producer, Supplier (Merchant & Gatherer), Explorer, and Champion.

 The Producers are the crafters of the world.
 They're the blacksmiths, bakers, alchemists, and tailors.
 In general, Producers stay within the safety of a town and rely on suppliers to go outside and fetch the things they need.
 When they're not crafting they're selling their goods in a storefront or auction house.